mulesoft-assets/template-sfdc2msdyn-account-bidirectional-sync/README.md

 ### As source of data

-There is need to define custom field **new_salesforceid** for Accounts in the system.
+In order for this Anypoint Template to work, a custom field **new_salesforceid** has to be defined for Accounts.
+Please find more information [here](https://technet.microsoft.com/en-us/library/dn531187.aspx).

 There are no other particular considerations for this Anypoint Template regarding Microsoft Dynamics CRM as data origin.
 ### As destination of data

-There is need to define custom field **new_salesforceid** for Accounts in the system.
+In order for this Anypoint Template to work, a custom field **new_salesforceid** has to be defined for Accounts.
+Please find more information [here](https://technet.microsoft.com/en-us/library/dn531187.aspx).

-There are no other particular considerations for this Anypoint Template regarding Microsoft Dynamics CRM as data origin.
+There are no other particular considerations for this Anypoint Template regarding Microsoft Dynamics CRM as data destination.

 # Run it! <a name="runit"/>